 What is the Fed: Payment Services

-Currency and Coin
+Currency and Coins

 Automated Clearinghouse (ACH)

 While the Fed’s volume of check processing has been declining, its volume of electronic payments has been rising.
-The Fed’s Automated Clearinghouse (ACH) payment system provides an electronic means to exchange debit and credit entries between depository institutions to settle customer transactions.
-The Fed processes approximately three-fourths of the nation’s ACH payments.
-Electronic Payments Network, a private organization, is the nation’s other ACH operator.
+The Fed’s Automated Clearinghouse (ACH) payment system provides an electronic means to exchange debit and credit entries between banks and other depository institutions, in order to settle customer transactions.
+The Reserve Banks are the largest ACH operator in the country.
+Electronic Payments Network, a private organization, is the country’s other ACH operator.
 Common ACH credit transfers include direct deposits of payroll, Social Security benefits, and tax refunds.
-ACH debit transfers commonly include recurring payments for mortgages, insurance premiums, utility bills, and the like.
-Converted paper check payments and one-time payments made over the Internet or by telephone are other examples.
+ACH debit transfers include recurring payments for mortgages, insurance premiums, utility bills, and the like.
+Converted paper check payments and one-time payments made over the Internet or by telephone are other examples.Fedwire

 For larger transactions, debits and credits are transferred electronically through Fedwire, a highly sophisticated, computerized communication system that transfers funds almost instantly from one depository institution to another anywhere in the United States.
-Fedwire, which is operated by the Reserve Banks, includes the Fedwire Funds Service and Fedwire Securities Service.
-The Funds Service allows depository institutions and certain other financial institutions to make large payments to each other in real time.
+Fedwire, which is operated by the Reserve Banks, includes the Fedwire Funds Service and the Fedwire Securities Service.
+The Fedwire Funds Service allows depository institutions and certain other financial institutions to make large payments to each other in real time.
 The Fedwire Securities Service is a transaction settlement system that enables depository institutions and certain other government and financial institutions to hold, maintain, and transfer securities.
 These include securities issued by the U.S. Treasury, other federal agencies, government-sponsored enterprises, and certain international organizations, such as the World Bank.